MrLutin/Gooby-AI/README.md

 ## Run the application
 Run the ``install.bat`` at first launch and the ``run.bat`` file for the Assistant come to life!

-## What Can Gooby Do?

-- **Talk with Your Viewers**: Respond to chat events like subscriptions, gifts, and more.
-- **Comming soon**: Change The stream title, Create Pool and more